 The “Holistic Design” by the Viennese artist SHA. aims to bring art into everyday life and provide hectic passersby, tourist groups and locals with a moment to slow down; a moment to pause, feel, and consider.

 SHA. creates special sensory spaces for holistic perception that make art visible to everyone.
 The artist has already participated in more than 300 projects in 35 countries and has won several awards for his unique work.

 More about Art

 Is this art, or can we get rid of it?
-M o d e r n A r t – The term surfaces with growing frequency and seems to be synonymous for everything that cannot be recognized at first glance.
-Abstract paintings, colorful graffiti, unshapely...
+M o d e r n A r t – The term surfaces with growing frequency and seems to be synonymous with anything that cannot be recognized at first glance.
+Abstract paintings, colorful graffiti, unshapely sculptures....